Day hospital: United Kingdom

 In the United Kingdom, day hospitals originated in the late 1950s with a focus on rehabilitation for frail older people, enabling many to remain in their own homes.
 Comprehensive assessment and a range of specialised services have since been introduced.
 Day hospitals in the UK are normally run by an NHS trust and focus on therapeutic assessment and management, as distinct from "day care" facilities run by local authorities or voluntary agencies and offering social support.
 They may operate on a sessional basis rather than throughout the day, and may rotate between locations from day to day.

 Benefits have been identified in reduced rates of mortality and morbidity and reduced inpatient admissions, although there is a lack of evidence for other benefits and cost-effectiveness.

 United States

 Day hospital services are well established in the United States.
 These services may be termed as "partial hospitalization" in some regions.

-Sweden

-Day hospital services for elderly people have existed in Sweden since the early 1950s and continue to expand, with 1,600 places in the country.
-Day hospitals are integrated with primary health care and social care.

-Australia

-In Australia, many older people receive care in day hospitals, but for patients with psychiatric conditions day hospitals have largely been superseded by community mental health teams.